osks/ctenv/README.md

 When running containers with mounted directories, files created inside often have root ownership or wrong permissions. ctenv solves this by:

 - Creating a matching user (same UID/GID) dynamically in existing images at runtime
-- Mounting your current directory at `/repo` with correct permissions
+- Mounting your current directory with correct permissions
 - Using `gosu` to drop privileges after container setup

 This works with any existing Docker image without modification - no custom Dockerfiles needed.
 Provides similar functionality to Podman's `--userns=keep-id` but works with Docker.
 Also similar to Development Containers but focused on running individual commands rather than persistent development environments.